hatakeyamak/POWHEG-MC-Event-generation/README.md

 A list of processes with the needed POWHEG version is also given at the top of [the POWHEG-BOX homepage](http://powhegbox.mib.infn.it/).

 #### Setting up the environment
 For most POWHEG processes, POWHEG will need additional packages, e.g. the LHAPDF and FASTJET libraries.
+In CMSSW these libraries are already included.
+You can find the path to the executables in the `[package].xml` files within your `CMSSW_X_X_X/config/toolbox/slc6_amd64_gcc630/tools/selected/` directory.
 For most systems it is sufficient to add `lhapdf-config` and the `fastjet-config` executables to your `$PATH` environmental variable.
 If this doesn't work, well, you're screwed.
 In this case you have to modify the `Makefile` which rules the compilation of the Fortran code.